rayko/gnip_api/README.md

-### Important: Gnip will be ending support for v1 endpoints on December 1 of 2016.
-GnipApi will be updated to work with v2, backward compatibility won't be posible after the deadline.
+### Important: Gnip support for PowerTrack v1 are officially deprecated.

 # GnipApi